Pre-Hispanic Symbols Found in a Mexican Tunnel Will be Reburied

 - Aztec Temple, Ball Court and 32 Neck Bones Discovered in the Heart of Mexico City

-Top Image: A war shield and a bird of prey’s head are two of the Pre-Hispanic symbols discovered in the Mexican tunnel.
+Top Image: A war shield and a bird of prey’s head are two of the Pre-Hispanic symbols discovered in the Mexican tunnel that will be reburied.
 Source: Edith Camacho, INAH

 By Ashley Cowie